-Here’s how you can protect your car from some of the most common dangers nature can throw our way.
+Here’s how you can protect your car from stormy weather, and steer clear of the most common dangers nature can throw our way.

 Before driving in severe weather